Asylum seeker and refugee mental health

 • Displaced adults and children may be at high-risk of abuse, neglect, exploitation, trafficking and modern slavery before and after migration.

 • Ensure you have contact details for your local Safeguarding Professionals who are vital source of advice and support for any concerns.
 Safeguarding referrals must follow your usual local processes irrespective of immigration status.
-The NHS has a Safeguarding app available on its website.
+The NHS has a Safeguarding app available for Apple and Android devices.

 Information for healthcare professionals